buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 -------------

 If you would like to change the output color for either ``buildtest report`` and ``buildtest report summary`` you can use the ``--color`` option.
-This will print the output of the previous two commands in the provied color.
+This will print the output of the previous two commands in the provided color.
 The color must be one of the supported colors by rich console.

 .. command-output:: buildtest report --color red
 .. command-output:: buildtest report --color red summary